Animal Re-Identification on Microcontrollers: System Constraints and Setup

 \subsection{Animal Datasets}

-We develop and evaluate our framework using two complementary types of data: public benchmarks to assess generalisation across diverse species, and a custom field-collected dataset to validate the full deployment pipeline in a real-world setting.

-\textit{Public Benchmark Datasets.} We use six publicly available datasets: ATRW, FriesianCattle2017, LionData, MPDD, IPanda50, CoBRA ReID Youngstock ~\cite{li2019atrw, he2023animal, andrew2017visual, dlamini2020automated, wang2021giant, perneel2025dynamic}.
-These datasets create a comprehensive benchmark covering a wide variety of species, including tigers, pandas, lions, cattle, and dogs.
-This diversity allows us to evaluate our model's ability to generalise across different animal patterns and imaging conditions, ranging from controlled enclosures to wild environments with complex backgrounds.
+We evaluate the proposed framework on both public Animal Re-ID benchmarks and a self-collected deployment dataset.
+The public benchmark set contains six datasets: ATRW, FriesianCattle2017, LionData, MPDD, IPanda50, and CoBRA ReID Youngstock~\cite{li2019atrw,he2023animal,andrew2017visual,dlamini2020automated,wang2021giant,perneel2025dynamic}.
+Together, these datasets cover multiple species, including tigers, pandas, lions, cattle, and dogs, and provide diverse imaging conditions for evaluating cross-species generalisation.

-\textit{Real-World Deployment Dataset.} To validate the model's performance in a target edge environment, we collect a local cattle Re-ID dataset in Auckland, New Zealand.
-This dataset presents a distinct visual setting from public benchmarks and creates a potential ``reality gap'': high accuracy on standard datasets may not translate to this specific farm due to unseen breeds, lighting, and backgrounds.
-To evaluate this risk under practical constraints, we simulate a ``rapid deployment'' scenario.
-Since collecting thousands of training images per site is infeasible, we do not perform full-scale training.
-Instead, we provide the model with only a handful of reference images per animal, testing its ability to adapt to new individuals in an unfamiliar environment with minimal setup data.
+To test real-world deployment, we also collect a local cattle Re-ID dataset in Auckland, New Zealand, which is described in detail in Section~\ref{sec:sec5-experiment-arduino}.
+This dataset introduces a domain shift from public benchmarks due to differences in breed, lighting, background, viewpoint, and capture conditions.
+We use it to evaluate whether the model can be adapted to a new site with only a small number of local reference images, rather than requiring full retraining.

-\textit{Dataset Organisation.} We divide each dataset into three subsets that mirror the stages of a real-world deployment.
-The Training Set is used offline to teach the model, allowing it to learn the unique visual patterns required to distinguish one individual from another.
-The Gallery Set acts as the on-device database.
-These images are the ``registered'' templates for known animals.
-Finally, the Query Set represents new, unidentified sightings captured in the field.
-When the device takes a photo, it treats it as a query, comparing it against the stored Gallery to find the matching identity.
+All datasets follow the standard Re-ID training--gallery--query protocol.
+The training set is used offline to learn the embedding model.
+The gallery set represents registered animals stored on the device as reference embeddings.
+The query set represents new sightings, which are matched against the gallery using nearest-neighbour retrieval in the learned embedding space.